rc2dev/dwm/README.md

 # dwm - dynamic window manager

-Build of dwm by [Rafael Cavalcanti](https://rafaelc.org/dev).
+Build of dwm by [Rafael Cavalcanti](https://rafaelc.org/dev), 2020-2023. dwm is an extremely fast, small, and dynamic window manager for X.

-dwm is an extremely fast, small, and dynamic window manager for X.
+_Notice: To cleanly integrate updates from upstream, this branch might be rebased._

 ## Third party patches